Our Guide to

 In the 1980s, the Frankfurt Zoological Society began working to habituate a group of chimpanzees living in the Congo forest around the park headquarters in Rumangabo.
 There are around 32 chimpanzees and you have the unique opportunity to leave very early in the morning to trek and find the chimps.
 Group size is just 4 people and you get an hour with the chimpanzees.

-Every African adventure holiday should end with some time out and in the DRC, Tchegera Island is ideal.
+Every African adventure should end with some time out and on Democratic Republic of Congo holidays, Tchegera Island is ideal.
 There is a camp on the island that offers a great escape from the hectic pace of Goma and the challenge of your climbing and trekking.
 It is right on the northern shore of Lake Kivu and you get views of the lake and four impressive volcanoes.
 When nights are clear, you witness Nyiragongo and Nyamulagira Volcanoes and their glowing lava that turns the night sky red.
 Relax here on the beach or head off to explore the island in a sea kayak or paddle board.
 It is a great finale to a DRC safari.